JonahAtArculus/Grants-Program/applications/Arculus_Application.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem?: Security and usability for your community by commiting support inside of our cold storage wallet system.
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?: Our target audience is anyone who is a part of the w3f community and wants to secure their assets in cold storage.
-- What need(s) does your project meet?
+- What need(s) does your project meet?: Security.
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?: N/A
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?